Quickstart

 npx @nyron/cli push-tag

-# 4. Create GitHub release (use -n since tag already exists)
+# 4. Create GitHub release (use --use-existing-tag since tag already exists)

-npx @nyron/cli release -nWhy use -n?
-The -n (or --no-tag) flag tells Nyron to use the nyron-release tag you just pushed with push-tag, rather than creating a duplicate tag.
-When using -n, the command fetches commits BETWEEN the previous tag and the tag you just pushed.
-This is especially important when:
+npx @nyron/cli release --use-existing-tagWhy use --use-existing-tag?
+This flag tells Nyron to use the nyron-release@* tag you just pushed with push-tag, rather than creating another boundary tag.
+When using it, Nyron fetches commits between the previous boundary tag and the one you just pushed.
+This is especially useful when:

 - You want GPG-signed tags (created locally with